keymanapp/help.keyman.com/developer/engine/android/15.0/KMManager/getHapticFeedback.md

 ```

 ### Returns
-Returns `true` if the keyboard vibrates as the user types, `false` otherwise.
+Returns `true` if the device vibrates as the user types, `false` otherwise.

 ## Description
-Use this method to check if the keyboard provides haptic feedback.
+Use this method to check if the device is currently configured to provide haptic feedback.
 Default is `false`.

 ## History
-Added syntax in Keyman Engine for Android 15.0.
+Keyman Engine for Android 15.0: New function.

 ## See also
 * [setHapticFeedback](setHapticFeedback)